graviton-browser/graviton-browser/website/source/browser-update.rst

 * Chrome-style silent upgrade of the browser platform.
 * The browser can be upgraded whilst it's running, without any user intervention or disruption.
 * Updates can be applied even when the browser is not running.
+* Most updates do not require platform-specific rebuilds.

 Non-goals
 =========